- 2017 Entry

 Dr Caroline Wiertz explains why the Twitter effect is no Hollywood myth

-The MSc in Management was ranked in the UK's top four by The Financial Times Masters in Management ranking September 2016.
+The MSc in Management was ranked in the UK's top three by The Financial Times Masters in Management ranking September 2017.

 The FT ranking complements the course's accreditation by the Association of MBAs (AMBA) under their Masters in Business Management (MBM) accreditation scheme.